Merzasphor/MWSE/docs/source/lua/type/tes3weapon.rst

     Access to the weapon flag bitfield.
 Known flags can be accessed via other weapon properties.

 `hasDurability`_ (`boolean`_)
+    Read-only.
 Whether the weapon type has durability.
 Thrown weapons and ammunition are used once fired, and therefore do not use durability.

 `icon`_ (`string`_)
     The path to the object's icon.